Ivan1pl/Overhaul/README.md

 * Planks can be cut into 1 fence, 1 fence gate, 1 sign, 2 slabs, 1 stair or 1 trapdoor of the same type.
 * Logs, stems, wood and hyphae can be cut into their stripped variant.

+#### Villager professions
+* **Carpenter** - uses the new **Saw** block as their workstation.
+Buys overworld planks and items required to craft their products (Paper, String, Flint, Redstone dust, Iron ingot, Diamond) and sells Wooden Axe, Bowl, Cartography table, Fletching table, Loom, Lectern, Note block, Bookshelf, Smithing table and Jukebox.
+If a nearby player has the **Hero of the village** status effect, gifts them oak boats and bowls.

 ### Changes

 #### Loot